11/18/21: Added section on satisficing.

 So if n = 4, the magnification is 4, which is log2(4) = 2 bits of optimization.
 (Choosing between 2 options is 1 bit, 4 options => 2 bits, 8 options => 3 bits, 16 options => 4 bits, …)

-Note that selection bits depend only on the branching factor (number of choices) and not on any other properties of the model, such as pgenerator.
+Note that selection bits depend only on the branching factor (number of choices) and not on any other properties of the event, such as the probability of each completion p.

 Cherrypicking repeatedly – choosing between n options m times – magnifies by n*m.
 Bits simply add up.
 A 2 bit choice followed by a 4 bit choice results in 6 bits of optimization, etc. Curating at shorter intervals results in a higher optimization pressure.